oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **14. Select database workload type.**

-   In this lab , leave it to the Default.
+   In this lab , leave it to the default.

 **15. Disable Database Backups.**